Rational lines on cubic hypersurfaces

 has infinitely many solutions with $p_1, \ldots, p_n$ all prime and not all equal. \end{cor} This follows upon inserting Theorem~\ref{t:lines} into Lemma~3 of Br\"udern, Dietmann, Liu and Wooley \cite{BDLW}, and it improves upon the previous bound $n \ge 37$ obtained in the same manner from \cite[Theorem 2(b)]{W:97linspcub}.

 The keen reader will be poised to inquire about lower bounds on the number of variables necessary to guarantee the existence of rational lines on cubic hypersurfaces.
 A necessary condition for a hypersurface to contain a rational line is that it should contain a line over all completions of $\Q$.
 In this vein, the second author and Wooley \cite[Theorem~1]{DW:03} showed that, for all primes $p$, every cubic hypersurface in at least $23$ variables contains a $p$-adic line.
-We are able to reduce this bound further. \begin{thm} Let $F \in \Q_p[x_1, \ldots, x_n]$ be a cubic form defining a hypersurface $\cal V$. \begin{enumerate}[(a)] \item The variety $\cal V$ contains a line defined over $\Q_p$ whenever $n \ge 22$. \item Suppose that $n \ge 16$.
-Then $\cal V$ contains a line defined over $\Q_p$ for all primes $p \ge 19$. \end{enumerate} \end{thm} On the other hand, we are able to construct cubic forms in $11$ variables which define a variety devoid of $\Q_p$-lines for certain small primes. \begin{thm} Let $p \in \{2, 3, 5\}$ be fixed.
-Then there exist explicit smooth cubic hypersurfaces defined by integer cubic polynomials in $11$ variables that fail to contain a line in $\Q_p$. \end{thm} The authors are not aware of any viable heuristic argument indicating the true bound on the number of variables required to guarantee the existence of a $p$-adic or rational line.
+We are able to reduce this bound further. \begin{thm} Let $p$ be a rational prime and let $F \in \Q_p[x_1, \ldots, x_n]$ be a cubic form defining a hypersurface $\cal V= \{\mathbf{x} \in \Q_p^n: F(\mathbf{x})=0\}$.
+Then $\cal V$ contains a line defined over $\Q_p$ if at least one of the two following conditions is satisfied: \begin{enumerate}[(a)] \item $n \ge 22$, or \item[or] \item $n \ge 16$ and $p \ge 19$. \end{enumerate} \end{thm} On the other hand, we are able to construct cubic forms in $11$ variables which define a variety devoid of $\Q_p$-lines for certain small primes. \begin{thm} For every $p \in \{2, 3, 5\}$ there exists an explicit smooth cubic hypersurface defined by a non-singular homogeneous integer cubic polynomial in $11$ variables that fails to contain a line over $\Q_p$. \end{thm} The authors are not aware of any viable heuristic argument indicating the true bound on the number of variables required to guarantee the existence of a $p$-adic or rational line.